helium/helium-js/README.md

 > :warning: These libraries are currently in active development and are provided as-is.
 Helium makes no claims or guarantees about the correctness, reliability or security of this code.
 PRs welcome, see [CONTRIBUTING](https://github.com/heilum/helium-js/blob/master/CONTRIBUTING.md).

-This SDK is a collection of libraries for interacting with the Helium blockchain.
+This SDK is a collection of TypeScrypt libraries for interacting with the Helium blockchain.
+For additional documentation about the Helium network, visit the [Developer Site](https://developer.helium.com).

 | NPM Package | What it's for |